The Clossi Approach

 - Do they have a base?

-- Do they have 2 ways or less to defend?
+- Do they less than 3 ways to defend?

 - Can I gain a lot from attacking or gain in sente?